howdareyoureview/howdareyoureview.github.io/_posts/2018-12-08-review-disaster-artist.md

 The Good: The Disaster Artist does a really, really impressive job copying the most minute details of the Room - and definitely captured the spirit of those around the production, and the feelings that accompany us as an audience (watching the room).

 The Bad: It almost felt like I was watching a diehard Harry Potter fan's movie about the making of Chris Columbus' Harry Potter movies.
 Were the writers were too close to the source material?
-Does Franco hold The Room in such high regard, it blinded him from asking the bigger questions about the Worst Movie of all Time?
+Does Franco hold The Room in such high regard, it blinded him from asking the bigger questions about the worst movie of all time?